ArkTalos/BatterPrecentageCalculator/README.md

 # Battery Report Generator

 This script generates a battery report for a Windows system and extracts the design capacity and full charge capacity to calculate the battery percentage.
 The report is generated using the `powercfg` command and the data is extracted using regex.
+This was developed to automate the process of generating this report and

 ## Getting Started